 An LLC requires two principal documents:

-A C-Corporation is taxed at a lower federal income tax rate than sole proprietors.
+A corporation is an independent legal entity owned by shareholders.
+This means that the corporation itself, not the shareholders that own it, is held legally liable for the actions and debts the business incurs and is taxed at a lower federal income tax rate than sole proprietors.
 Thus, business owners who plan on investing back into their business prefer the C-Corporation as a way of reducing their income tax.

 Corporations are generally suggested for established, larger companies with multiple employees.
 Corporations have more formalities that must be observed to obtain the liability protection desired.

-Please note that a California Professional Corporation does not limit your liability arising from the performance of your service exposing you to possible malpractice suits.
+Please note that a California Professional Corporation does not limit your liability arising from the performance of your service, exposing you to possible malpractice suits.

 When you are the sole owner in one of these professions, this may be the only option you have.

-If your passion is to inspire, make a difference and give back to the world, then starting a non-profit is an exciting entrepreneurial proposition.
+This organization uses surplus revenues to achieve its goals rather than distributing them as profit or dividends.
+If your passion is to inspire, make a difference, and give back to the world, starting a non-profit is an exciting entrepreneurial proposition.

-Mollaei Law provides business legal services including forming LLCs and Corporations (the best way to protect yourself and save on taxes), applying for EIN and ITIN, drafting and reviewing business contracts, registering trademarks, and answering your business questions.
+Mollaei Law provides business legal services, including forming LLCs and Corporations (the best way to protect yourself and save on taxes), applying for EIN and ITIN, drafting and reviewing business contracts, registering trademarks, and answering your business questions.